Topfeel

 Putting It All Together: A Buyer’s Checklist

-Use case: GWP kit, retail-ready organizer, influencer PR set, or trade-show swag?
+Use case: GWP kit, retail-ready organizer, influencer PR set?

-Exterior: Canvas, nylon, or faux leather—match form and finish to your audience.
+Exterior: Canvas, nylon, or faux leather—match form to audience.

 Lining: Water-resistant, wipe-clean, or padded?

-Structure: Quilted walls, foam backing, or rigid boards as needed.
+Structure: Quilted walls, foam backing, or rigid boards.

 Closures: Zip style, hardware finish, and pullers.